KR3915/pomocli/README.md

 # Pomocli
-pomocli is simple pomodoro based in terminal with notification feature with simple jsonc config
+pomocli is simple pomodoro based in terminal with customizable time and notification feature with simple jsonc config
 ### What is pomodoro
 The Pomodoro Technique is a simple way to manage your time.
 You work for 25 minutes, then take a 5-minute break.
 After doing that four times, you take a longer break, like 15 to 30 minutes.
 It helps you stay focused and get things done without burning out.
 ## Showcase